HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/customizing_applications_palette/epc_using_external_urls.md

     <tag action="update" resourceref="<portlet object ID>" domain="comm" owner="<your portal admin full distinguished name and domain>" locale="en">TagName</tag>
     ```

     Use this format to create a tag if it does not exist, and you can assign as many tags as you want to as many portlets.
-This way you can see the custom portlets show up under just one category or multiple different categories.
+This way, you can see the custom portlets show up under just one category or multiple different categories.

     After adding tags to portlet resources, you can now get a portlet entity feed of all portlets tagged with a custom tag by using the following URL: